mlabs-haskell/styleguide/README.md

 when the additional constraints are designed to ensure safety, rather than due to reliance on any method.

+In cases where orphan instances are permitted by this document, ``-Worphans`` MAY be disabled.

 If a warning from this list is to be disabled, it MUST be disabled in the narrowest possible scope; ideally, this SHOULD be a single module.